GardenGroupUO/Organisms_Jupyter_Examples/README.md

 The github page for the Organisms program is found at [github.com/GardenGroupUO/Organisms](https://github.com/GardenGroupUO/Organisms)

 To Run this repository through Binder, press the Binder button below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/GardenGroupUO/Organisms_Live_Examples/HEAD?filepath=Organisms_Live_Example.ipynb)

+This will load a Binder page that will allow you to play about with the Organisms program interactively in Binder.
+This will take about 1 to 2 minutes to load.
+Don't refresh the page as Binder takes a good amount of time to load.
+Get a coffee or a cup of tea while you wait.
+Once this is done you will see a Jupyter notebook that you can interact with.
+Mess around with it as much as you want!

 Have fun!